What Language is Spoken in Denmark? Danish, of course!

 Over the centuries, Danish has undergone several changes, both in its spoken and written forms.
 The oldest written records of Danish are runic inscriptions from between 250 and 800 CE, but Danish began to separate from the other Scandinavian languages from 1000 CE.

 One of the most significant changes to the Danish language occurred in the 18th century.
-This was when the Danish Academy was founded, and it began to promote the use of Danish as a literary language.
-Before this, Danish was mainly spoken as a colloquial language.
+The Danish Academy was founded at this time, and it began promoting the use of Danish as a literary language.
+Before this, people mainly spoke Danish as a colloquial language.
 Another change in the 18th century was the introduction of a new alphabet.

 The new alphabet, known as the “Danish Alphabet,” consists of 29 letters.
 It includes the letters A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, and Z.